Criminal Defense

 - There was an issue with the jury selection

-What Happens During the Appeals Lawyer Process?
+What Happens During the Appeals Process?

 If you want to make an appeal, the first thing you should do is hire a Fort Worth criminal defense attorney.
 The appeals process can be complicated and lengthy.
 With a lawyer by your side, you will improve your chance of success.